ajour/ajour/README.md

 ![Quickstart](https://github.com/casperstorm/ajour/workflows/Quickstart/badge.svg)
 ![Security audit](https://github.com/casperstorm/ajour/workflows/Security%20audit/badge.svg)

-Ajour is an World of Warcraft addon manager written in Rust with a strong focus on performance and simplicity.
+Ajour is a World of Warcraft addon manager written in Rust with a strong focus on performance and simplicity.
 The project is completely advertisement free, privacy respecting and open source.

 Ajour currently supports macOS and Windows.